The Complete Guide to Planning a Destination Wedding in Jamaica

 The gorgeous, year-round tropical weather means no matter the month you choose to go, you'll have a great time.
 Jamaica's wet seasons are from May to June, and September to November.
 While these off-seasons may be great for your budget, prepare for the weather to possibly rain on your parade.
 Taylor suggests couples invest in renting a tent if they're set on hosting an outdoor wedding.
 The weather can always surprise you, and when it comes to getting married on a tropical island, it's better to be prepared than rained out.

-Choosing your Venue and Vendors
+Choosing your Jamaica Wedding Venue and Vendors

 There's nowhere in Jamaica that would disappoint.
 With its beautiful tropical atmosphere and friendly vendors, you'll have almost too many gorgeous wedding venues to choose from.
 Taylor urges couples look into local vendors and services when picking out options for their special day.
-"You don't have to go with a big name company to get what you're looking for," she says.
+"You don't have to go with a big-name company to get what you're looking for," she says.

 What sets Jamaica apart from other equally gorgeous Caribbean islands is the "warmth and passion that the wedding planners have," she says.
 These local professionals care about their craft and will make your special day one-of-a-kind.
 The best part?
 Jamaican wedding planners like to have an "element of surprise."
 Expect to know about 90-95% of what is planned for your special day.
 The extra 5% is something to look forward to that will make your wedding that much more memorable.
-Check out The Knot Marketplace to help find wedding planners, venues and vendors perfect for you.

 A couple swim near their hotel in Montego Bay, Jamaica.